The Swan Queen

 "The Swan Queen" is a Lithuanian fairy tale related to the character of the swan maiden.
-In the tale, a peasant couple find a swan or goose and bring it home, which transforms into a human girl they adopt as their daughter.
+In the tale, a peasant couple find a swan or goose and bring it home.
+The bird transforms into a human girl whom they adopt as their daughter.
 After her birdskin is destroyed and she marries a human prince, her bird flock gives her a new set of garments and she turns back into a bird.

 Translations

 The tale was first published by Carl Cappeller in a 1924 German language translation of Lithuanian fairy tales with the title Von der Schwanenjungfrau, die des Königs Gattin wurde ("About the Swan Maiden who became a King's Wife").
 The tale was also translated into Russian as "Королева Лебедь" ("Queen Swan") and as "Лебедь — жена короля" ("Swan, King's Wife").

 Summary

 A white swan comes from the skies, takes off its wings and becomes a human woman.
-She does the chores of an elderly couple who lives in the woods, whenever they are not at home.
+She does the chores for an elderly couple who lives in the woods, whenever they are not at home.
 One day, they become curious about their mysterious housekeeper.
 The old man hides behind a tub and waits for the housekeeper to appear.
 He sees the swan take off its wings and fold them.
 He burns the wings while the swan woman is away fetching water.
 When she returns to the couple's home, she discovers her wings were burnt off and she cannot return to her swan family, so she lives with the human couple.

 A king on a hunt sees the maiden and asks the old couple for her hand in marriage.
 They marry and she gives birth to a son.
 One day, she takes her son to the garden and sees her swan flock flying overhead.
 Her swan family wants to give her a new pair of wings, which she gets after a few visits from them.
 She abandons her human son and the king marries a witch named Lauma.

 During the marriage, the swan maiden visits her own son to lull him into sleep.
-Her human husband learns of this and consults with a wise old man how to reverse the swan transformation and keep her in human form forevermore.
+The king learns of this and consults a wise old man on how to keep the swan in human form forever.
 The old man advises him to put some tar on the windowsill the next time the swan comes to rock the child.
 The king follows his instructions; the swan's wings become glued to the tar and she becomes a human again.